jgrembi/jgrembi.github.io/_pages/research.md

 title: "Research"
 ---

-Our research explores biological mechanisms underlying persistent childhood undernutrition...
+Our research explores biological mechanisms underlying persistent childhood undernutrition.
+For this, we focus on the first 1000 days of a child's life, which includes _in utero_ exposures and the first two years of life after birth.

 ## Current Projects